DeclanFang/Demo-of-ChatBox/README.md

 # Demo-of-ChatBox
 The first version of ChatBox without frontend...
 What a pity!

-This is a chatroom based on the TCP with a original server frame, which can implement the notification of people entering the room and private chat between two users.
+This is a chatroom based on the TCP with an original Server frame, which can implement the notification of people entering the room and private chat between two users.

 Still working on the frontend to make the ChatBox pretty!